rafa160/git_repositories/README.md

 # git_repositories

-Show simple way to use Modular with Bloc pattern.
+Show simple way to use Modular with Bloc pattern and infinity scroll.

 - Libs
   - http